The new Star Wars land is packed, but it’s left Disneyland itself practically empty

 “If I wasn’t going to Star Wars: Galaxy’s Edge, I would be riding the almost empty train,” Preskitt wrote in a tweet around 10:30 a.m.

-Preskitt told The Tribune via Twitter that the majority of the park seemed pretty quite throughout the first part of the day.
+Preskitt told The Tribune via Twitter that the majority of the park seemed pretty quiet throughout the first part of the day.

 “I wasn’t expecting it to be very busy today, but it is much less crowded than I expected,” she said, noting that she has not seen Disneyland this empty “in a long time.”